 Skip to main content

 Persistent Volumes provide durable storage that persists across restarts and redeployments.
-Attach a volume directly to your Magic Containers application for $0.10 per GB/month to keep your data safe, secure, and accessible as your application scales globally.
+Attach a volume directly to your Magic Containers application to keep your data safe, secure, and accessible as your application scales globally.

 • Auto-scaling - Volumes automatically scale up with regional pod deployments and detach when scaling down